Village of Brainard Board of Trustees

 The motion carried.

-Motion made by Trustee Karber to approve the November claims, seconded by Trustee Pesek.
+Motion made by Trustee Vrbka to approve the Spark Electric claim, seconded by Trustee Robeson.

 Voting aye: Karber, Pesek, Vrbka, Robeson, and Hummel.